huggingface/blog/gemma-peft.md

 ## Why PEFT?

 The default (full weight) training for language models, even for modest sizes, tends to be memory and compute-intensive.
-On one hand, it can be prohibitive for users relying on openly available compute platforms such as a Colab or Kaggle notebook for learning and experimentation.
-And on the other hand even for enterprise users, the cost of adapting these models for different domains is an important metric to optimize.
-PEFT, or parameter-efficient fine tuning is a popular technique to accomplish this at low cost.
+On one hand, it can be prohibitive for users relying on openly available compute platforms for learning and experimentation, such as Colab or Kaggle.
+On the other hand, and even for enterprise users, the cost of adapting these models for different domains is an important metric to optimize.
+PEFT, or parameter-efficient fine tuning, is a popular technique to accomplish this at low cost.

 ## PyTorch on GPU and TPU